A CT scan uses a technique that combines X-rays to create a cross-sectional view of your body. You may hear a CT Scan called a CAT Scan.

 What Does CT Stand For?

 CT stands for “computed tomography.”
-Let’s begin our lesson about CT scans by breaking down the name of the procedure.
 Tomography comes from the Greek word tomos meaning “slice.”
-Tomography refers to any form of imaging displaying a cross section through the body or object using either X-ray or other technologies.
-Computed tomography is combining the X-ray features with computer technology in order to create the highly detailed images or slices that physicians use to diagnose and treat patients.
+Tomography refers to any form of imaging displaying a cross-section through the body or object using either X-ray or other technologies.
+Computed tomography is combining the X-ray features with computer technology in order to create highly detailed images or slices that physicians use to diagnose and treat patients.

 How Do CT Scans Work?

-As we stated earlier, CT scans use the power of X-rays and computer software in order to create medical images.
-If you have never a CT scanner before, it looks like a large circular chamber with a bed inside in which patients lay down and are then slowly placed inside the circular chamber or “gantry.”
+CT scans use the power of X-rays and computer software in order to create medical images.
+The equipment looks like a large circular chamber with a bed inside.
+You’ll lie down and are then slowly moved inside the circular chamber or “gantry.”
+The that you are lying on will move you in and out of the gantry.
 The interior of the chamber is equipped with video and microphone so CT technicians and doctors can still hear and see you.

 What are CT scans used for?

 What a CT scan searching for in the body is dependent on what the patient needs.
 Doctors use CTs for a number of reasons: broken bones, cardiovascular problems, blood clots, bleeding, cancer detection and much more.
-At Doctors Imaging in Metairie, our Siemens CT machine can take up 64 slices of an area of the body ensuring thorough examination for patients and accurate diagnosis for doctors.
+At Doctors Imaging in Metairie, our CT machine ensures a thorough examination for patients and accurate diagnosis for doctors.

 If you have more questions about what a CT scan is, what to do to prepare for your CT or what to expect, you can visit our CT Services Page.
 If you would like to schedule a CT appointment you can do so through our Request an Appointment page or you can call our offices at 504-883-8111 Monday through Friday 8:00am until 5:00pm.